 A sprint is a two- to four-week miniproject during which one or more objectives of the overall project are accomplished.
 In the case of the SOC hypothetical, objectives might include developing requirements for SOC SIEM selection or developing SOC KPIs.
 The objectives originate from the product backlog.

 The work to be performed in a sprint, also known as sprint goals, is planned before a sprint begins.
-Team members should discuss and answer the following three questions when planning sprint goals:
+Team members should discuss and answer the following three questions when sprint goals: